 Edwina Shaw offers innovative, interactive creative writing workshops for children, teenagers and adults.
-Her unique combination of movement and creative writing creates an atmosphere where creativity blossoms and students thrive.
+Her unique combination of movement, meditation and creative writing creates an atmosphere where creativity blossoms and students thrive.

-Edwina is a registered teacher with over twenty years teaching experience for a wide variety of purposes ranging from special schools, to juvenile justice centres, English courses for migrants and refugees, child care centres, the Queensland Writers' Centre and universities.
+Edwina is a registered teacher with over twenty years teaching experience for a wide variety of purposes ranging from special schools, to juvenile justice centres, English courses for migrants and refugees, childcare centres, the Queensland Writers' Centre and universities.
 She once had her own language school in Cambodia.
-Since 2005, she has been teaching creative writing at the University of Queensland.
-For the past ten years she's also been teaching yoga, most recently to the performance dance students at the QLD University of Technology.
+Since 2005, she has been teaching creative writing at the University of Queensland and in the community.
+For almost two decades she's also been teaching yoga, most recently to the performance dance students at the QLD University of Technology.

-Edwina holds a Master's Degree in Creative Writing from the University of QLD (2005) and has been writing and publishing fiction and memoir for over thirteen years.
-In 2012, her book, Thrill Seekers (Ransom Publishing UK), a hard-hitting look at teenage life on the wrong side of the tracks, was shortlisted for the NSW Premier's Award for New Writing.
-Her new chapter book for readers aged 9 – 14 In The Dark of Night (Raven Books UK 2016) was featured in the 2016/2017 Summer Reading Club.
-She has also had several stories published in Australian and International literary journals, including the 2014 Best Australian Stories collection (Black Inc.).
+Edwina holds a Master's degree in Creative Writing from the University of QLD (2005) and has been writing and publishing fiction and memoir since 2002.
+Her novel Thrill Seekers (Raven Publishing UK , 2012 & 2018) a hard-hitting look at teenage life on the wrong side of the tracks, was shortlisted for the 2012 NSW Premier's Award for New Writing.
+Her chapter book for readers aged 9 – 14 In The Dark of Night (Raven Books UK 2016) was featured in the National Library Program 2016/2017 Summer Reading Club.
+Over 30 of her short pieces have appeared in Australian and International literary journals, including the 2014 Best Australian Stories (Black Inc.).
+She was awarded Screen QLD Talent Development funding for her feature film screenplay “M” which is currently under development with a producer and director attached.
+Her most recent project is as commissioning editor of Bjelke Blues (AndAlso Books 2019) a collection of stories about life in Queensland under Joh Bjelke-Petersen.

 Writing the Body -- a combination of movement and writing activities to bring your writing to life -- using more than the five senses!

-Page Turners -- how to build suspense in your stories through structure and secret keeping
+Page Turners -- how to build suspense in your stories through structure, secret keeping and surprises.

 Talking Heads -- writing dialogue that sings -- this workshop incorporates role-play activities